 5. Nem nướng

 Nem nướng is a delicious dish originating from Nha Trang.
-It’s basically a pork meat barbecued roll with vegetables, leafs and vermicelli (Bún).
-This dish is one of the affordable and balanced option.
-The sauce is very interesting as it have a mild taste.
-You can substitute it with Nước Mắm or more precisely Nước Chấm if you like it.
-The Bánh Tráng Cuốn or Rice Paper Wrappers is slightly salty and eaten dry.
+It’s basically a barbecued pork roll with vegetables, leaves, and vermicelli (Bún).
+This dish is an affordable and balanced option.
+The sauce is very interesting, as it has a mild taste.
+You can substitute it with Nước Mắm or, more precisely, Nước Chấm if you like it.
+The Bánh Tráng Cuốn or rice paper wraps, are slightly salty and eaten dry.

 Our pick : Nem nướng Nha Trang – 39 ngõ 189 Nguyễn Văn Cừ, Long Biên

 Bún Bò Nam Bộ also called Bò Bún in France, is probably the second most popular Vietnamese dish in foreign countries.
 This taste will easily be enjoyed by most as the ingredients are fairly well known and mixed together form a delightful symphony of tastes.
 In Vietnam, you will sometimes have the option to choose between Nem Rán (Nem with Pork) or Nem Hải Sản (Nem with Sea Food), which can include Tôm (Shrimp), Cua (Crab), or Bề Bề (Mantis Shrimp).

 Our pick : Bún Bò Nam Bộ Cửa Đông 67 Hàng Điếu, Cửa Đông, Hoàn Kiếm, Hà Nội

 7. Bánh Cuốn